celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/cloud-hsm.md

 # Using a Cloud HSM

 A cloud Hardware Security Module (HSM) provides a good balance between security and accessibility.
 A cloud HSM can manage a Celo private key and can be used seamlessly with `celocli` and `contractkit`.
 Similar to a ledger device, a key in an HSM is more secure than an in-memory key since the key can never leave the hardware boundary and all signing is performed remotely.
 To authenticate to the HSM, it's recommended to create a service principal account that has been granted access to sign with the managed keys.
-A cloud HSM can be a great option for managing voting keys, since you may want these accounts to be portable but still desire to maintain good security practices.
+A cloud HSM can be a great option for managing vote signer keys, since you may want these keys to be portable but also maintain good security practices.
 This guide will walk you through creating a cloud HSM in Azure and connecting it to `celocli`.

 ## Create an Azure subscription